isochronous/backbone.babysitter/readme.md

 ## Documentation

-Backbone.BabySitter exposes one constructor function: `Backbone.ChildViewContainer`.
-This constructor function contains all of the necessary code for managing a list of views.
+Backbone.BabySitter exposes one constructor function: `Backbone.ChildViewContainer`.This constructor function contains all of the necessary code for managing a list ofviews.

 Backbone.BabySitter's ChildViewContainer class also implements the same `extend` method from Marionette and Backbone, so you can create "sub-classes" that, for example, define an `initialize` method on the ChildViewContainer.